erlef/rebar3_hex/README.md

 {hex, [{doc, ex_doc}]}.
 ```

-Alternatively you can use the edoc provider that ships with rebar3 :
+Alternatively, or on Erlang versions older than OTP-24, you can use the edoc provider that ships with rebar3 :

 ```erlang
 {hex, [{doc, edoc}]}.